FarronF/limerick-council-meetings/meetings/2022/10/12-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 7th September 2022.md

 being improved significantly from a safety point of view and is similar to junctions across the

 national road network that are not lit.
-The improvements that were put in place making it a--- 8
+The improvements that were put in place making it a
+---
+8

 safer junction included for, adequate sights lines, right turn lanes and road markings.